Fly: Anatomy and morphology

 Flies are adapted for aerial movement and typically have short and streamlined bodies.
-The first tagma of the fly, the head, bears the eyes, the antennae, and the mouthparts (the labrum, labium, mandible, and maxilla make up the mouthparts).
-The second tagma, the thorax, bears the wings and contains the flight muscles on the second segment, which is greatly enlarged; the first and third segments have been reduced to collar-like structures, and the third segment bears the halteres, which help to balance the insect during flight.
-The third tagma is the abdomen consisting of 11 segments, some of which may be fused, and with the three hindmost segments modified for reproduction.
+The first tagma of the fly, the head, bears the eyes, the antennae, and the mouthparts (made up of the labrum, labium, mandible, and maxilla).
+The second tagma, the thorax, bears the wings and contains the flight muscles on the second segment.
+The second segment is greatly enlarged compared to the first and third segments, which have been reduced to collar-like structures, and the third segment bears the halteres, which help to balance the insect during flight.
+The third tagma is the abdomen, consisting of 11 segments, some of which may be fused, and with the three hindmost segments modified for reproduction.
 Some Dipterans are mimics and can only be distinguished from their models by very careful inspection.
 An example of this is Spilomyia longicornis, which is a fly but mimics a vespid wasp.